-MySQL ASCII function is one of the String Function, which returns the ASCII code of the leftmost character of a character expression.
-The basic syntax of the ASCII Function in MySQL is as shown below:
+MySQL ASCII function is one of the String Functions, which returns the ASCII code of the leftmost character of a character expression.
+The basic syntax of this is as shown below:

 SELECT ASCII (Expression) FROM [Source]

-Expression: Please specify a valid Expression for which you want to find the ASCII code.
-If the specified expression is more than one character, then MySQL ASCII returns the ASCII code of the leftmost character of the expression.
+Expression: Please specify a valid Expression for which you want to find.
+If the specified expression is more than one character, then it returns the ASCII code of the leftmost character of the expression.

-To demonstrate this string ASCII function, We are going to use the customerdetails table data that we have shown below
+To demonstrate this, We are going to use the customerdetails table data that we have shown below.

-The ASCII Function in MySQL returns the ASCII code of the leftmost character in an expression.
+This Function returns the ASCII code of the leftmost character in an expression.
 The following query shows multiple ways to use this function.

 SELECT ASCII('A'); SELECT ASCII(1); SELECT ASCII('abcd'); SELECT ASCII(''); SELECT ASCII(NULL);

-In this example, we are going to implement the string ASCII in MySQL on different columns in a table.
-The following statement returns the ASCII code of the left most character in First_Name, Last_Name, and Yearly_Income column.
+In this example, we are going to implement it on different columns in a table.
+The following String method statement returns the code of the left most letter in First_Name, Last_Name, and Yearly_Income columns.